By St. Jerome of Stridon

 A Vita is a particular form of literature that marks a transition from the acts of martyrdom to more hagiographical writings equally seeking to inspire and edify Christians.
-It is not a biography in the modern sense, and is written for a certain set purpose with a particular aim to inspire.
-It is not devoid of historical fact, but rather uses various symbols and images to illustrate its purpose.
+It is not a biography in the modern sense and is written for a specific set purpose with a particular aim to inspire.
+It is not devoid of historical fact but rather uses various symbols and images to illustrate its purpose.
 The Vita presents a new type of Hero for a new type of Christian, living in a new age, which, not least of all includes Jerome himself.

 2. During the persecutions of Decius and Valerian, when Cornelius at Rome and Cyprian at Carthage shed their blood in blessed martyrdom, many churches in Egypt and the Thebaid were laid waste by the fury of the storm.
 At that time the Christians would often pray that they might be smitten with the sword for the name of Christ.
 But the desire of the crafty foe was to slay the soul, not the body; and this he did by searching diligently for slow but deadly tortures.
 In the words of Cyprian himself who suffered at his hands: they who wished to die were not suffered to be slain.
 We give two illustrations, both as specially noteworthy and to make the cruelty of the enemy better known.